web-platform-tests/interop/2025/README.md

 # Interop 2025

 Interop 2025 is an effort to increase interoperability across browsers in key technical areas that are of high priority to web developers and end users.
-More details on the project is available in the [Interop Project README](https://github.com/web-platform-tests/interop/blob/main/README.md).
+More details on the project are available in the [Interop Project README](https://github.com/web-platform-tests/interop/blob/main/README.md).

 ## Timeline